ophchu/akka/akka-docs/rst/scala/distributed-data.rst

 The ``Replicator`` writes and reads to a majority of replicas, i.e. **N / 2 + 1**.
 For example, in a 5 node cluster it writes to 3 nodes and reads from 3 nodes.
 In a 6 node cluster it writes to 4 nodes and reads from 4 nodes.

+Here is an example of using ``WriteMajority`` and ``ReadMajority``:

+.. includecode:: ../../../akka-distributed-data/src/multi-jvm/scala/sample/distributeddata/ReplicatedShoppingCartSpec.scala#read-write-majority

+.. includecode:: ../../../akka-distributed-data/src/multi-jvm/scala/sample/distributeddata/ReplicatedShoppingCartSpec.scala#get-cart

+.. includecode:: ../../../akka-distributed-data/src/multi-jvm/scala/sample/distributeddata/ReplicatedShoppingCartSpec.scala#add-item

+In some rare cases, when performing an ``Update`` it is needed to first try to fetch latest data from other nodes.
+That can be done by first sending a ``Get`` with ``ReadMajority`` and then continue with the ``Update`` when the ``GetSuccess``, ``GetFailure`` or ``NotFound`` reply is received.
+This might be needed when you need to base a decision on latest information or when removing entries from ``ORSet`` or ``ORMap``.
+If an entry is added to an ``ORSet`` or ``ORMap`` from one node and removed from another node the entry will only be removed if the added entry is visible on the node where the removal is performed (hence the name observed-removed set).

+The following example illustrates how to do that.
+It also illustrates how incoming commands are stashed to retain the order of the operations.
+The stashing is only needed if the order of the operations are important.
+In this case we do not want a subsequent ``AddItem`` to overtake a preceding ``RemoveItem``.

+.. includecode:: ../../../akka-distributed-data/src/multi-jvm/scala/sample/distributeddata/ReplicatedShoppingCartSpec.scala#remove-item

 .. warning::